whosonfirst/go-whosonfirst-browser/README.md

 `http://localhost:8080/spr/101736545`

-### "Select"
+### "select"

-A JSON-encoded slice of a Who's On First (WOF) GeoJSON document.
+A JSON-encoded slice of a Who's On First (WOF) GeoJSON document matching a query pattern.
 For example:

 A raw Who's On First (WOF) GeoJSON document.
 For example: